Meyenhofer/pattern-recognition-2016/README.md

 ## Key Word Search
 The main project of the course is about implementing a solution for key word search in historical documents.
+Most of the methology is inspired by the work of Rath et al. [^fn1]

 ### Pre-processing
 Before extracting features, each word is pre-processed:
 - remove clutter (small objects)